 MARCO GIULIANI → This War of Mine has been so far the only game that put players not in the shoes of a highly trained super mercenary, but a group of day-to-day civilians who are struggling to survive in an active war zone.
 Set during a civil war (loosely based on the Yugoslav Wars) in a nondescript Balkan country, you start the game with a small group of ordinary people, each with their own skills and stories.

 Their skills (or ‘’competencies’’, to be more precise) are linked to their backstories.
 Bruno was a celebrity chef, so he uses the smallest amount of ingredients to cook.
-Katia worked as an investigative journalist, so you want to send her out to trade with other survivors thanks to her innate trading skills.
-Pavle, a former football star, is the fastest runner, but has the smallest inventory.
+Katia worked as an investigative journalist, so you want to send her out to trade with other survivors thanks to her innate haggling skills.
+Pavle, a former football star, is the fastest runner but has the smallest inventory.
 Boris is the strongest, but the slowest of the bunch due to a foot injury.

 It’s up to players to decide if murder is justified if it means getting medicine for a sick fellow survivor, or stealing food from innocents in times of hunger.
 Your actions (both ‘’evil’’ and altruistic) will have a direct impact on the character’s current mood and post-war lives.

 This War of Mine mastered its subject matter and as a result, the saddest video game moments do not feel forced because they’re delivered more through emergent gameplay, and less scripted events.
 It’s an unforgettable experience that perfectly encapsulates the dread and hopelessness of civilians in war zones.
+This is why it deserves to be included amongst the saddest video games of all times.

 17. Life is Strange